pipposowlo/Facebook_Connector/README.md

 Based  on @halsandr Facebook connector.
 Works with OAut2.
 Make sure to grant marketing Api access to your Facebook app as you will need  ads_read and read_insights permissions.

+Api results pagination does not work for me, so make sure you stay within 5000 result limit.

 ------------
 [![Facebook Connector](https://img.shields.io/github/tag/halsandr/Facebook_Connector.svg)](https://github.com/halsandr/Facebook_Connector)